Dynamic Test-Time Augmentation via Differentiable Functions: Conclusion

-In this paper, we propose DynTTA, a novel image enhancement method based on differentiable data augmentation techniques and image blending.
+In this paper, we proposed DynTTA, a novel image enhancement method based on differentiable data augmentation techniques and image blending.
 DynTTA uses a gradient descent algorithm to find magnitude parameters and blend weights from a huge augmentation space.
-This augmentation space includes deep neural networks such as URIE as well as standard data augmentation.
-DynTTA improves robustness by using it before inference of the classification model without retraining the classification model.
-Existing image enhancement studies are evaluated under the assumption that they know the type of test-time distribution shifts.
-We introduce a practical training and evaluation scenario that does not assume the type of test-time distribution shifts.
-Our experiments, which included state-of-the-art classification models, showed that DynTTA outperforms existing methods and improves robustness with almost no reduction in clean accuracy.
-We showed that image enhancement methods further improve the robustness of such robust classification models trained by AugMix and modern classification models such as ViT and MLP-Mixer are highly robust.
-Furthermore, DynTTA estimated effective learning time augmentation for the distribution-shifted datasets and showed that retraining with such augmentation greatly improves robustness.

-In this paper, we experimented only with the image classification task.
-We will apply and evaluate DynTTA to other tasks such as object detection and segmentation.
-The search for the best architecture for DynTTA and the reduction of computational cost are also future works.
+This augmentation space includes deep neural networks (DNNs) such as URIE as well as standard data augmentations.
+Image enhancement with DNN and data augmentation can learn diverse transformations and thus avoid overfitting.
+By applying DynTTA before inference by the pretrained classification model, DynTTA improves robustness while maintaining clean accuracy.
+In addition to the existing scenario evaluated under the assumption of knowing the type of test-time distribution shift, we introduced a practical training and evaluation scenario that does not assume the type of test-time distribution shifts.
+Our experimental results show that DynTTA outperforms existing methods and is effective in practical settings.
+Furthermore, DynTTA estimates effective training-time augmentations for the distribution-shifted datasets and shows that retraining with estimated augmentations significantly improves accuracy.
+However, the overhead during DynTTA inference has not been completely solved and is a limitation of this study.
+In this study, we experimented only with the image classification task.
+We will apply and evaluate DynTTA to other practical tasks such as object detection and segmentation.
+Future work includes exploring the optimal backbone network architecture for DynTTA and adding differentiable data augmentation to further improve robustness.